 Common Mistakes to Avoid

-In my experience as a funeral director, I often see families arrive at our doors wishing they had started support services sooner.
+Many families wish they had started support services sooner.
 Here are the most common pitfalls to avoid:

 - Waiting for the "Final Days": Many families wait until the last 48 hours of life to call hospice.
 This deprives the patient of months of specialized pain management and deprives the family of grief counseling and spiritual support.

 - The "Giving Up" Myth: Choosing palliative care doesn't mean you've stopped fighting.
-In fact, research shows that patients with cancer who receive early palliative care often live longer because their symptoms are better managed, allowing them to complete their treatments.
+Patients who receive early palliative care often maintain a better quality of life because their symptoms are better managed, which can make it easier to continue treatment.

 - Assuming Morphine Hastens Death: There is a common fear that using opioids for pain relief in hospice shortens life.
-Clinical studies show that when used correctly, these medications reduce the physiological stress of pain and breathlessness, which can actually help the body rest and survive longer.
+When used correctly under medical supervision, these medications relieve the physiological stress of pain and breathlessness, helping the patient rest more comfortably.

 - Neglecting to Research Providers: Not all hospice agencies are the same.
 Some are non-profit, while others are for-profit chains.
 Before choosing, use the Medicare Care Compare tool to check their quality ratings and visit frequencies.